 In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
 If we are not able to resolve your complaint, you may contact the Complaint’s Partner identified in the client care letter.

-If you would like to make a formal complaint, then you can contact the Managing Partner, Mr. Pravin Jugdaohsingh, who deals with any complaints.
+If you would like to make a formal complaint, then you can contact the Partner, Miss Monique Ramsey, who deals with any complaints.
 Making a complaint will not affect how we handle your case.

 Our complaints procedure